-NOTE 3.
+NOTE 4.
 Licensable Activities

 Should an activity licensable by Rockhampton Regional Council be proposed for the development site, Council's Environment and Public Health Unit must be consulted to determine whether any approvals are required.
-Such activities may include food storage, preparation and sale etc. Approval for such activities is required before 'fit out' and operation.
+Such activities may include food preparation, storage of dangerous goods or environmentally relevant activities.
+Approval for such activities is required before 'fit out' and operation.

-NOTE 4.
+NOTE 5.
 General Safety Of Public During Construction